 To become a good copywriter, scrutinize the crafts of experts in the industry.
 You can do that by analysing the copies you see around you.
 For instance, on the internet, in magazines, newspapers, billboards or while watching television.
 Think of the emotion the advertisement is trying to stir up.
 Figure out which age group could be the targeted audience.

-In addition, take notes of the ad’s solution to the problem.
+In addition, Specialist Essay Tigers advises taking notes of the ad’s solution to the problem.
 You can also observe the whole plot and think about what you could have done differently.
 The flaws in the copy might prevent it from resonating with the audience.

 Practice Scrap Writing